VPAC/seqpar/sequentialandparallelprogramming.md

 Sequential and Parallel Programming with C and Fortran, is licensed under a Creative Commons Attribution 4.0 International License.

-Supercomputing with Linux, is licensed under a Creative Commons Attribution 4.0 International License.

 ![CCSA License](https://github.com/VPAC/superlinux/blob/master/images/ccsa.png)

 All trademarks are property of their respective owners.